Pipedrive vs Zoho CRM

 Zia AI with 7 pre-built agents, predictive scoring, agentic AI

-GTM Context Graph, AI-powered outreach, buyer intent
+GTM Context Graph, GTM Context Graph-powered outreach, buyer intent

-B2B data & enrichment
+B2B data and enrichment

 Limited native enrichment